kadmuffin/develbox/README.md

 > It's recommended that you add `.develbox/home` to your`.gitignore` file.

 #### Setting up a config
 To create a new container we first have to create a new config file, you currently can choose from any config file from [this folder](configs/).
-For example, with the [Ubuntu config](configs/ubuntu/jammy.json) you would run the command like this.
+For example, with the [Ubuntu config](configs/ubuntu/jammy.json), you would run the command like this.

 ```bash
 develbox create -c ubuntu/jammy
 ```

 If no arguments are provided, it will default to an Alpine config.
-After this you can modify the configs to add any package you want to be installed when creating the container.
+After this, you can modify the configs to add any package you want to be installed when creating the container.

 #### Creating the container